 System upgrade costs are therefore not included.
 We do not guarantee the same make or model or that the replacement boiler will be fitted in the same place.
 Replacements will meet all current regulations.

-If the boiler is deemed beyond economical repair and is more than 5 years of age, we will source, replace and install a new boiler only but you will be required to pay the installation costs.
+If the boiler is deemed beyond economical repair and is more than 5 years of age but less than 10 years of age, we will source, replace and install a new boiler only but you will be required to pay the installation costs.
 We will provide you with, a quotation for this work at our standard parts and labour charges.
 The new boiler will provide the same heating and hot water requirements as your existing boiler and will match your existing type of boiler e.g. a combination boiler will be replaced with a combination boiler and a ‘heat only’ boiler will be replaced with a ‘heat only’ boiler.

 System upgrade costs are therefore not included.
 We cannot guarantee the same make or model or that the replacement boiler will be fitted in the same place.
 Replacements will meet all current regulations.
-Once we have provided you with a quotation you will have 14 days to contact us to advise us if you wish to proceed with a replacement boiler and installation with Heat Secured.
+Once we have provided you with a quotation you will have 7 days to contact us to proceed with the quotation.

 Once your boiler has been replaced or if you have not contacted us, you will be transferred to a similar agreement without cover for your gas boiler.
 Your agreement cost will be adjusted accordingly.
 Your new agreement will take effect from the next months due payment date.